jerji/resume/README.md

 # Resume
-Passionate hardware reverse-engineer and avid research enthusiast, specializing in embedded systems.
+Passionate hardware reverse-engineer and avid research enthusiast specializing in embedded systems.
 Seeking opportunities within a cutting-edge organization that fosters an inclusive culture.
-With over 10 years of experience in server administration and programming, as an active member of the local security community, I am eager to bring my diverse skillset to your team.
+With over 10 years of experience from reverse engineering to server administration and software engineering, and as an active member of the local security community, I am eager to bring my diverse skill set to your team.

 ## Work experience

 ### Beanfield
 2021-10 - Present
-- Led a comprehensive security analysis of a network product widely-used by the company, identifying multiple critical issues, including an authentication bypass that granted full device control and potential for denial of service.
+- Led a comprehensive security analysis of a network product widely used by the company, identifying multiple critical issues, including an authentication bypass that granted full device control and potential for denial of service.
 - Initiated and executed a security plan after identifying critical vulnerabilities in a vendor's access control system that could have lead to undetected access.
 - Served as the key liaison between Network/Engineering and Security teams, championing the cause for a more secure environment.
 - Pioneered the development of secure automation code for swift deployment of new services, ensuring secure settings across the company network and minimizing human error.